-Media type: PDF Download 2021
+Media type: PDF Download 2021 Free

-PTM-PBDM-E

-Free

-Performance-Based Decision Making for Asset Management: Lessons Learned and Practitioner Toolkit (2021) Transportation agencies are increasingly required to make investments using cross-asset trade-offs and optimization methods.
+Performance-Based Decision Making for Asset Management: Lessons Learned and Practitioner Toolkit (2021) PTM-PBDM-E Transportation agencies are increasingly required to make investments using cross-asset trade-offs and optimization methods.
 These performance-based approaches to decision making can support desired outcomes while encouraging fiscal responsibility, accountability and transparency in governance.
 There is still much to learn about performance-based decision making techniques, and many agencies seek examples and practical tools.
 This report helps close that gap by synthesizing lessons learned, presenting several case studies, and providing a toolkit to help practitioners optimize asset management decisions.
 View the Table of Contents This publication is available in French.

-Media type: PDF Download 2021 Managing an PTM-MTRE-E Road ecolog safety and a Managing and Enhancing Terrestrial Road Ecology Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.
+Media type: PDF Download 2021

+Managing and Enhancing Terrestrial Road Ecology PTM-MTRE-E Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.
 This synthesis identifies Beneficial Management Practices to help avoid, minimize or compensate for the direct and indirect effects of roads, across Canada's diverse geographic environments and road systems.
 Media type: PDF Download 2021